++

 CEO & Co-Founder, Isotropic Solutions · Enterprise AI · US-based

 Adam Roozen is CEO and Co-Founder of Isotropic Solutions.
-He focuses on enterprise AI strategy, multi-agent system design, and the operationalization of LLM and predictive intelligence platforms — writing on the business and technical architecture of applied AI across financial services, government, and industrial sectors.
+He focuses on enterprise AI strategy and multi-agent system design, including the operationalization of LLM and predictive intelligence platforms.
+He writes on applied AI across financial services and government agencies.

 Full bio